 All tanks have a 3" access cover on the top for inspection and clean-out.
 The use of deodorizing chemicals as sold for recirculating toilet systems is recommended to control odor.
-All tanks are fitted with a deck pump out plate from which your marina can pump out the tank.

 The tank and head should be winterized by cleaning and treating them with a Winterguard[®] type antifreeze.
 Winterguard[®] is a non-toxic antifreeze which can also be used to winterize your fresh water systems.